Select Page

 Because conversions can have a heavy effect on the day-to-day activities of customers, causing frequent negative feedback, many organizations avoid this kind of work unless it is absolutely necessary.

-So there was a lack of previous case study material for TMLS’s team to rely upon.
+So there was a lack of previous case study material for DMLS’s team to rely upon.
 And, as expected, surprises arose that the team needed to independently navigate.

-Despite the conversion’s heavy lift, TMLS completed its work nearly on schedule for the eight months it had planned, remarkably faster than the initial five-year plan.
+Despite the conversion’s heavy lift, DMLS completed its work nearly on schedule for the eight months it had planned, remarkably faster than the initial five-year plan.

 Outcomes